amazon-braket/amazon-braket-sdk-python/src/braket/experimental/autoqasm/doc/decorators.md

 At the pulse level, qubits are no longer interchangable.
 Each one has unique properties.
 Thus, a gate calibration is usually defined for a concrete set of qubits and parameters, but you can use input arguments to your function as well.

-The body of a gate calibration must only contain pulse operations.
-This decorator requires one input arguments to specify the `Gate` that the calibration will be registered to.
+The body of a function decorated with `@aq.gate_calibration` must only contain pulse operations.

+The first argument to the `@aq.gate_calibration` decorator must be the gate function that the calibration will be registered to.
 Concrete values for the qubits and parameters are supplied as keyword arguments to the decorator.
-The union of the arguments of the decorator and the decorated function must match the arguments of the gate to be implemented.
+Every qubit and angle parameter of the gate being implemented must appear either as an argument to the `@aq.gate_calibration` decorator, or as a parameter of the decorated function.

 For example, the gate `rx` takes two arguments, target and angle.
 Each arguments must be either set in the decorator or declared as an input parameter to the decorated function.
 To add the gate calibration to your program, use the `with_calibrations` method of the main program.